Skip to content

 This is the only part of the park that is located on the mainland.
 It is about an hour from the Mount Desert Island Hulls Cove Visitor Center where many visitors enter from.

 We were planning to do some hiking on our third day but the lady at a visitor’s center highly recommended Schoodic Peninsula as a must visit area.
-Several sites it as “uncrowded and unspoiled” and that sealed the deal for us.
+Several websites deem it as “uncrowded and unspoiled” and that sealed the deal for us.

 We ended up doing the six-mile (10 km) loop and spent several hours here.
 Pair it with exploring the many towns and villages in the area for a wonderful day of exploration.
 Here are some must stop places while exploring the Schoodic area.